OpenNebula/hosted-cloud-ionos/README.md

-# OpenNebula on IONOS Cloud
+# Cloud Hosted on IONOS Cloud

-Deployment and configuration specific to IONOS Cloud.
-This repo is extends on the [one-deploy-validation](https://github.com/OpenNebula/one-deploy-validation).
+This repository contains the needed code and documentation to achieve an OpenNebula deployment and configuration as a Cloud Hosted on IONOS cloud bare netal resources.
+This repo is extends on the [one-deploy-validation](https://github.com/OpenNebula/one-deploy-validation).c

 ## Requirements